Dhaliyanoushad/flutterBasics/README.md

 # Flutter Projects Repository

-This repository contains simple Flutter projects created to help learn and understand the use of basic Flutter widgets, layouts, state management, and navigation.
+This repository contains simple Flutter projects created to learn and understand the use of basic Flutter widgets, layouts, state management, and navigation.

 ## Projects